spider863644/Scampage-Builder/README.md

 ```
 ## Support:
 Support us by dropping a star, sharing and folking  and also following me
--->

 ## Is Scampage-Builder released?
-No, it's hasn't been released
+Yes, it has been released

 ```
-COMING SOON!!!
+OUT NOW!!!
 ```

-## When will it be released
+## When was it released
-Scampage-Builder will be released on programmers day `13th of September, 2023`
+Scampage-Builder was released on programmers day `13th of September, 2023`